-MASN 101 (3 credits) Intro to Tools, Safety and Equipment
+MASN 101 (3 credits)

+Introduction to Tools, Safety and Equipment

-Students will be introduced to the tools required for the masonry trade.
-Understand safety standards and practices.
-Receive training and certifications on various equipment used on a jobsite.
+Students will be introduced to the tools required for the masonry trade, understand safety standards and practices, and receive training and certifications on various equipment used on a job site.

-MASN 105 (3 credits) Introduction to Masonry Construction
+MASN 105 (3 credits)

+Introduction to Masonry Construction

 This course will teach the fundamentals of the masonry trade.
-This will include: spreading mortar and striking full joints, laying brick and block to the line, bonding the length and height of a wall, building leads, and hanging a corner pole.
+This will include spreading mortar and striking full joints, laying brick and block to the line, bonding the length and height of a wall, building leads, and hanging a corner pole.